INTERVIEW2022.6.25

 Q: We lost to Shonan in the Emperor's Cup and Nagasaki in the league.
 I think the game against Tosu will be an important match.
 What do you expect from the players?

-I think the Shonan match was the worst game of the season in terms of performance.
-It can naturally happen, and it's neither more nor less because it happened in the Shonan match.
-On the other hand, I evaluate the Nagasaki match in the Emperor's Cup as a good game.
-I understand that many people only focus on the game result.
-However, I am looking at other aspects.
-I have a role to focus on not only the game result but also other aspects.
-I think we clearly outperformed the opponent in terms of performance and number of chances throughout the 120 minutes in the Nagasaki match.
-However, in football, such game development can happen.
-It means that the opposing team scores all the few chances and wins the game.
-However, in a long battle like the league, I think the team that consistently plays well will rise to the top.
-What we are seeking now is to build a playing style that consistently brings good results in the long battle of the league.
-In other words, it is a battle to achieve consistently good results, not a play to achieve good results in cup matches.
-Of course, I think Nagasaki achieved victory in their own way, but on the other hand, although we lost, I am very satisfied with the performance of the players in that match.
-Tomorrow, we have another difficult match as a separate battle, but I hope to earn points in a good way.
+I think the match against Shonan was the worst performance of the season.
+This is something that can naturally happen, and it just so happened in the match against Shonan.
+On the other hand, I evaluate the Emperor's Cup match against Nagasaki as a good game.
+I understand that many people focus only on the match results.
+However, I am looking at a different aspect.
+I have the role of focusing on parts that are not just the match results.
+In the Nagasaki match, I believe we clearly outperformed them in terms of play and the number of chances throughout the 120 minutes.
+However, in soccer, such match developments can occur.
+The opposing team can win the match by converting all their few chances.
+However, in a long battle like the league, I believe that the team that consistently plays well will rise to the top.
+What we are currently seeking is to build a playing style that consistently brings good results.
+In other words, it is a battle to achieve continuous good performance in the long fight of the league.
+It is not about playing for good results in cup competitions.
+Naturally, I think Nagasaki achieved victory in their own way, but even though we lost, I am very satisfied with the players' performance in that match.
+Tomorrow, we have another difficult match ahead as a different battle, but I want to seize points in a good way.

 Q, in the second half of the league, we will have matches against the opponents we played against in the first half.
 Will you change your playing style from the first half when facing them for the first time?

-The team is growing in a positive direction and I think the quality of the matches is improving as we play more.
-However, we have not yet reached a stable state.
-I don't think we have reached the level where we can consistently score multiple goals and surpass our opponents.
-In that sense, I think that in a single match, we are still in a situation where we cannot fully control what will happen.
-We are currently in the second phase of growth and I believe the team is still in an unstable state.
-In order to consistently achieve better match results in the midst of this unstable situation, we have conveyed to the players the importance of maintaining concentration and playing with high intensity.
-I think this will lead to earning many points in the second phase of growth.
+The team is growing in a positive direction, and I believe the quality of our matches is improving with each game.
+However, when it comes to stability, we have not yet reached that point.
+I don't think we are at the level where we can consistently score multiple goals and surpass our opponents.
+In that sense, when it comes to a single match, I think we are still in a situation where we cannot fully control what happens.
+We are currently in the second phase of growth, and I believe the team is still in an unstable state.
+Because the team is in a growth stage and still unstable, I have communicated to the players that in order to continuously achieve better match results, it is important to maintain a high level of focus and intensity in our play, which I believe will lead to earning more points in the second phase of growth.

 [Player Interview